mpolden/emacs.d/README.md

   and a minimum configuration exists to accomplish this.
   * Avoid additional `org` packages as `org` itself is more than big enough.
 * Make code navigation quick and easy.
-  * Most non-trivial code repositories contain many source files and navigating them efficiently is key to my productivity.
+  * Most non-trivial code repositories contain a high number of source files and navigating them efficiently is key to my productivity.
-* Don't take on too many responsibilities.
+* Limit responsibilities.
 I.e. I have tried and failed to use Emacs for email and RSS.

 ## Language Server Protocol